tinyheero/dotfiles/README.md

 brew install wget
 ```

-Now let's clone the repository:
+Also, we need to get [miniconda](https://conda.io/miniconda.html).

+Once before homebrew and conda are installed, we can clone this repository:

 ```bash
 git clone git@github.com:tinyheero/dotfiles.git